Holy Motors

-Holy Motors is a 2012 fantasy drama film written and directed by Leos Carax and starring Denis Lavant and Édith Scob.
+Holy Motors is a 2012 French surrealist fantasy drama film written and directed by Leos Carax and starring Denis Lavant and Édith Scob.
 Lavant plays Mr. Oscar, a man who appears to have a job as an actor, as he is seen dressing up in different costumes and performing various roles in several locations around Paris over the course of a day, though no cameras or audiences are ever seen around him.
 The film competed for the Palme d'Or at the 2012 Cannes Film Festival.

 Plot

-A man wakes up and finds a secret door in his apartment.
+A man wakes up and finds a secret door in his hotel room.
 He opens it and wanders into a movie theater full of sleeping patrons.
 A naked child and several dogs wander the aisles.

 Meanwhile, in Paris, a rich man waves goodbye to his family and gets into a white limousine.
 His driver, Céline, calls him Mr. Oscar and tells him he has nine appointments that day.
 He reads a file, uncovers a mirror, and begins to brush a grey wig.
 Over the course of the day, he: